LikithKumarDundigalla/MachineLearningProject/README.md

 There are three main approaches used in this project:

 ### TF-IDF Approach
-The code for the online approach is provided in the `online_approach.py` file.
+The code for the Tf-IDF approach is provided in the `online_approach.py` file.
 This approach leverages existing models and methodologies showcased in [Analytics Vidhya's article](https://www.analyticsvidhya.com/blog/2023/04/how-to-build-a-machine-learning-model-to-distinguish-if-its-human-or-chatgpt/).

 ### Ngrams Approach
 The `Ngrams_approach.py` file implements an approach based on N-grams for feature extraction and classification.
 It uses [CountVectorizer](https://www.datacamp.com/blog/what-is-tokenization) to generate N-gram features and employs Multinomial Naive Bayes for classification.